• Skip to main content

 Thanksgiving is loved by historians because it is a holiday that we celebrate that is actually celebrated in nearly the same way that it began.
 Here are some interesting facts about Thanksgiving to get you started off on the right foot:

 4. Benjamin Franklin wanted the turkey to be the national bird, not the eagle.
-(He was a brilliant man, but I’m glad we didn’t take his advise on this one)
+(He was a brilliant man, but I’m glad we didn’t take his advice on this one)

 5. Fossil evidence shows that turkeys roamed the Americas 10 million years ago.

-7. The Guinness World Records for the largest pumpkin pie, weighed 2,020 pounds and measured just over 12 feet long.
-Baked on October 8, 2005 by the New Bremen Giant Pumpkin Growers in Ohio, and included 900 pounds of pumpkin, 62 gallons of evaporated milk, 155 dozen eggs, 300 pounds of sugar, 3.5 pounds of salt, 7 pounds of cinnamon, 2 pounds of pumpkin spice and 250 pounds of crust. :O
+7. The Guinness World Records for the largest pumpkin pie, which weighed 2,020 pounds and measured just over 12 feet long.
+Baked on October 8, 2005, by the New Bremen Giant Pumpkin Growers in Ohio, and included 900 pounds of pumpkin, 62 gallons of evaporated milk, 155 dozen eggs, 300 pounds of sugar, 3.5 pounds of salt, 7 pounds of cinnamon, 2 pounds of pumpkin spice, and 250 pounds of crust. :O

 8. Female turkeys (hens) do not gobble.
 Only male turkeys gobble.